 Adi Shamir’s Secret Sharing is a cryptographic algorithm that allows distinct parties to jointly share ownership of a single secret by holding shares.
-The original secret can only be reconstructed by using a minimum number of shares, which allows the different parties to cooperate without the need to completely trust each other.
+The original secret can only be reconstructed by using a minimum number of shares, which allows different parties to cooperate without the need to fully trust one another.

 To illustrate, let’s imagine that a family of four all share a single Bitcoin wallet.
 This Bitcoin wallet contains a single private key that all members of the family co-own.
 Because there is a single key, any of the family members can use that key to spend all of the Bitcoins.